RaiderIO/keystone.guru/docs/tutorials/contribution/setting_up_local_development_clean.md

 ## Start your Vagrant box
 In an elevated command prompt (run as administrator) `cd` to where you checked out Homestead, and run `vagrant up`.
 This should boot up your VM.
 Then run `vagrant ssh` to enter the VM.
 If you get any errors at this point, hit me up.

+## Run it with docker

+To run it properly, you need to make the copy of `.env.example` and rename it `.env` and fill it.

+Inside a docker-compose, you can only access other system with their name. i.e. `DB_HOST=db` and not `localhost`.
+If you check the `docker-compose.yml` file, you can see that there is multiple system with their own name representing their "address"

+Then you can start the whole system with `docker-compose up -d`.
+This will spawn all the containers required to run it properly and continue the normal setup in this documentation.

 ## Once you're in
 Run this bash to install PhpMyAdmin (skip if you use MySQLWorkbench or anything else to manage your database)